CemGEMS tutorial¶

 For example, if Cement Quantity is given as 0.09 kg and SCM Quantity as 10 g then any adjustment of w/b will retain these values and change the Water Quantity and the recipe total Quantity.

-Controlling the GEMS equilibrated part using phaseAliases
+Controlling the GEMS equilibrated part using phaseAliases¶

 Using the phaseAliases table, the user can edit aliases of GEMS equilibrated phase names and/or block/allow some phases from appearing in the equilibrated part mass balance.
 This table opens by clicking on a triangle near "phasesAliases" entry, located just before the "outputResults" one.
 Further details are provided in the phases-aliases tutorial page.

-Fine-tuning process definition document
+Fine-tuning process definition document¶

 Process definitions can be viewed/edited by expanding the Process Settings Table and further expanding two sub-tables: Spans and Params (at least one of those must be present).
 The Spans table contains a list of iterators controlling stepwise changes of quantities or other input properties of recipes, materials, constituents or formulae.
 The Params table contains a list of parameter sets for built-in hydration models (Parrot-Killoh or logistic equation 5PL) that control reaction extents of materials and/or constituents.
 To remove or duplicate spans or params, use the jsoneditor widget by clicking on a pencil-like icon to the left of the header of the Process Settings Table.
-More about configuring the process can be found in Expert level and Redefining processes tutorial pages.
+More about configuring the process can be found in this and in Redefining processes tutorial pages.
 Details about the available process templates are given in the process templates tutorial page.

-Fine-tuning plot definition document
+Fine-tuning plot definition document¶

 Plot definitions can be viewed/edited by invoking the jsoneditor widget by clicking on a pencil-like icon to the left of the plot name.
 Most common reasons include the need to edit plot- or axis names; choose the axis scales; or change the color and/or the order of items in the legend.
 Details about plot templates can be found in the plot templates tutorial page.